 To say I fell in love is an understatement.

-The moment we got home, we booked our return trip for January 2019. ❤️
+The moment we got home, we booked our return trip. ❤️

 We arrived in the evening and we were welcomed by one of the famous Sedona sunsets.
 We stayed at Alma De Sedona Inn in West Sedona and we were so impressed with their level of service.
 I tend to shy away from bed & breakfast lodging but this was a wonderful experience.
 Here are a few highlights…

 Mornings at Alma De Sedona Inn start with their famous breakfasts.
 Again, not being a “bed and breakfast” person and a bit of an introvert, I was skeptical BUT it was amazing!
 We had our own table and the moment we sat down, they served freshly brewed coffee along with juice and warm homemade muffins and scones.
 You can smell them baking when you wake up!
 Next is the main course which is different every day and made from scratch.

 If you are seeking spirituality or alone time to connect with yourself and nature, Alma De Sedona Inn offers a Labyrinth and Medicine Wheel.
 I took full advantage of both…it’s so serene in their gardens and such a nice amenity.

 The property is so peaceful and quiet tucked back in a neighborhood but still walking distance to shopping, restaurants, and hiking trails.
 We loved the convenience of everything!

 A lot of people say to stay in Uptown but we really enjoyed West Sedona.

 Uptown is much busier and touristy.